aikoyama/DNB_DS_Crashcourse/README.md

 3. Choose a name (e.g.,your name) for the notebook
 ![It looks like this](images/2_005.png)

-4. Click on the "Play" button to run the code on each cell
+4. Click on the "Play" button to run the code on each cell  - You are ready to code!! :)
 ![It looks like this](images/2_006.png)